tvlooy/php-ext-dev-book/manuscript/PreparePhp.md

 Right click your project -> Build Project
 ```

-After that, all references like php.h, macro explansion etc. will work.
+After that, all references like php.h, macro expansion etc. will work.